shoelace-style/shoelace/docs/getting-started/usage.md

 ## Vue

 Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements.
-Just make sure to tell it to ignore Shoelace components.
+You just have to tell it to ignore Shoelace components.
 This is pretty easy because they all start with `sl-`.

 ```js
 Vue.config.ignoredElements = [/^sl-/];